Parsonage Turner Syndrome

-For information about clinical trials sponsored by private sources, contact:
+For information about clinical trials sponsored by private sources, in the main, contact:

-Organizations related to Parsonage Turner Syndrome
+Parsonage Turner Syndrome Resources

-Sahoo S, Pearl PL.
+Sahoo S., Pearl PL.
 Parsonage-Turner Syndrome.
 In: NORD Guide to Rare Disorders.
 Lippincott Williams & Wilkins.
 Philadelphia, PA.
-2003:577-78.
+2003:577-578.

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.

 The National Organization for Rare Disorders (NORD) web site, its databases, and the contents thereof are copyrighted by NORD.
 No part of the NORD web site, databases, or the contents may be copied in any way, including but not limited to the following: electronically downloading, storing in a retrieval system, or redistributing for any commercial purposes without the express written permission of NORD.
 Permission is hereby granted to print one hard copy of the information on an individual disease for your personal use, provided that such content is in no way modified, and the credit for the source (NORD) and NORD’s copyright notice are included on the printed copy.
 Any other electronic reproduction or other printed versions is strictly prohibited.